Margaret Vinstarr: Marriage

 Logie was pardoned by James VI and he was married to Margaret in October or November 1593.
-A charter of December 1594 names his wife as "Margaret Weiksterne".
+A Privy Seal charter of December 1594 names his wife as "Margarette Weiksterne".
 A chronicle states that Sir Peter Young, the king's almoner and ambassador to Denmark, had paid her dowry.
 The exact date of their wedding is unknown, the marriage contract was dated November 1593 and March 1594, for Logie to inherit the lands of Myrecairnie, Wester Cruivie, Brighouse, and Logie.
 James VI also planned to make the lands of Logie a barony.
 Anna gave her clothes, including blue velvet night-gear, and a present of an elaborate bed with rich curtain fabrics.
-Mary, Queen of Scots had given her lady-in-waiting Mary Livingston a bed on her marriage in 1565.

 Margaret Vinstarr, now called "Lady Logie" went to Denmark (or Holstein) in June 1594 to see her family.
 The queen gave her a gown of black taffeta as a parting gift.
 She returned to Scotland after a year in July 1595.
 Roger Aston heard she had been to see the queen's mother Sophie of Mecklenburg-Güstrow and brought back a message that the queen ought to obey the king in all things.